xieweiAlex/English_Learning/words-review.md

 His **impenetrable** eyes and **inscrutable** **countenance** give little away. -
 The **omens** for the game are still not **propitious**. -
 It was not a **propitious** time to start a new business. -
-The meaning we **ascribe** can turn even the most ordinary things into priceless objects. -
 **lacerate**. -
 So he **concocted** a **fiendish** scheme to trick her into paying. -
 **Thwack** -
 Instead, focus on consuming soft foods that won't put **undue stress** on the filling site and maintaining good oral hygiene. -
-She gave him the bad news **without preamble**. -

 ## words-June.md ##
 words/2023/words-June.md